 a) The heliostat mirror field is half the installation cost for building CSP electricity generation plants

-b) The mirror field constitutes almost all of the cost of heat generation and food processing installations for instance, for industrial heat needs and for solar power fields.
+b) The mirror field constitutes almost all of the cost of heat generation installations for instance, for industrial heat.

 (c) Compared to trying to "cost reduce" or redesign today's complex servo drives, developing simple mechanical mechanisms would be faster, considering simple linkage parts could be automatically fabricated to high tolerances from ordinary materials that have already been proven to survive a long time outdoors.

-This could also be scaled up much faster than photovoltaic panels, which need multi-billion “fabs” (semiconductor factories), which take years to build, compared to the 21,000 machine shops already in the United States.
+This could also be scaled up much faster than new photovoltaic panel production, which may need multi-billion “fabs” (semiconductor factories), which take years to build, compared to the 21,000 general-purpose machine shops already in the United States.
 See the Scalability article at: http://www.design4manufacturability.com/scalability.htm

 About the Author

 Dr. David M. Anderson has been providing customized seminars and webinars on DFM and Concurrent Engineering for 25 years.
 He has unique expertise in both commercialization and scalability, which gives him unique expertise that enables him to create strategies and implementation plans to rapidly commercialize complex systems for optimize manufacturability so that they that they can be rapidly be scaled up as many times as needed.

 include eight at Hewlett-Packard, five at GE, four at Boeing, four at BAE